On taxation in a two-sector endogenous growth model with endogenous labor supply

 Journal of Economic Dynamics and Control , Volume 30 - Issue 4 p.
 655- 685

-This paper examines the effects of taxation on long-run growth in a two-sector endogenous growth model with (i) physical capital as an input in the education sector and (ii) leisure as an additional argument in the utility function.
-The analysis of the effects of taxation - including income taxation, capital income taxation and labor income taxation - distinguishes between the case with a unique (interior) balanced growth path and the case with multiple balanced growth paths.
-Due to the flexibility of labor supply, taxation of income may induce agents to spend more or less time on leisure activities.
-In the case of income taxation, where capital and labor income are taxed equally, the resulting effect on the growth rate is negative.
-The contribution of endogenous leisure is confined to reducing or increasing the size of the effect on the growth rate.
-If only capital income is taxed, the direction of the effect may reverse.
-In that case, the positive effect of the increase in total non-leisure time dominates the direct negative effect, implying that capital taxation increases the long-run growth rate.
+This paper studies the effects of taxation on long-run growth in a two-sector endogenous growth model with (i) physical capital as an input in the education sector and (ii) leisure as an additional argument in the utility function.
+Income taxation - the same rate applies for capital and labor income - reduces the growth rate.
+The same is true if only labor income is taxed.
+However, if only capital income is taxed, the positive effect of an increase in total non-leisure time may dominate the direct negative effect, implying that capital taxation increases the long-run growth rate.

 |, , ,|

 |Organisation||Erasmus School of Economics|

 de Hek, P.A.
 (2006).
 On taxation in a two-sector endogenous growth model with endogenous labor supply.
 Journal of Economic Dynamics and Control, 30(4), 655–685. doi:10.1016/j.jedc.2005.02.006